Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

 We promote and welcome differences within our school.
 Metacognition underpins our learning using CurricuColour across key stages, giving children independence and ownership of their learning journey.

 We constantly provide enhancement opportunities to engage learning and believe that children should have no limits to achieving their full potential and aspirations.
-We use Learning Powers (BLP) to promote positive attitudes to learning, which reflect the values and skills needed for future success and culture capital.

 Local and global community involvement is an essential part of our curriculum, as we celebrate traditions, learning new skills to enable the children to take an active role in events throughout the year.
 Children leave Temple Hill with a sense of belonging to a community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners who are proud of their uniqueness.